-Eleni Kamma's presentation 'Heard or Capable of Being Heard: Seeing through Parrhesiastic Dialectical Games' will take place on Saturday, May 18th at the KABK Auditorium as part of the panel 'Voice, Stage and Representation in Sound'.
+Eleni Kamma presents her research 'Heard or Capable of Being Heard: Seeing through Parrhesiastic Dialectical Games' at the symposium 'Transformations of the Audible'.